hawl1/Polytoria-CodeSnippets/README.md

 > [!CAUTION]
 > We're not related in any way to the official POLYTORIA team.
 This project is made by the community.

 > [!IMPORTANT]
-> This extension was forked and updated to work with newer versions of both Polytoria Creator and Visual Code Studio, the original code belongs DevPixels(aka SK-FAST)
+> This extension was forked and updated to work with newer versions of both Polytoria Creator and Visual Code Studio, the original code belongs to ItsLuiggiYahoo and DevPixels(aka SK-FAST)

 [Download Extension](https://marketplace.visualstudio.com/items?itemName=ItsLuiggiYahoo.polytoria-lua-snippets)